Ears

 The saccule and utricle contain cells that sense movement of the head in a straight line, that is, back and forth or up and down.

-The semicircular canals are three fluid-filled tubes at right angles to one another that sense rotation of the head.
+The semicircular canals are 3 fluid-filled tubes at right angles to one another that sense rotation of the head.
 Rotation of the head causes the fluid in the canals to move.
 Depending on the direction the head moves, the fluid movement will be greater in one of the canals than in the others.
-The canals contain hair cells that respond to this movement of fluid.
+The canals also contain hair cells that respond to this movement of fluid.
 The hair cells initiate nerve impulses that tell the brain which way the head is moving so that appropriate action can be taken to maintain balance.

 If the semicircular canals malfunction, which can occur in an upper respiratory infection or other temporary or permanent disorder, the person's sense of balance may be lost or a false sensation of moving or spinning (vertigo) may develop.